 How could you watch Top Gun and not imagine yourself flying upside down at 407 mph screaming, “Goose, where is he?!”
 And today, women can have that same dream because women now go through Top Gun.
-But now there’s a new Top Gun movie, Top Gun Maverick, Unfortunately, the global pandemic shut down movie theaters and caused movie to abort takeoff and idle on the runway.
+But now there’s a new Top Gun movie, Top Gun Maverick.
+Unfortunately, the global pandemic shut down movie theaters and caused movies to abort takeoff and idle on the runway.
 Hopefully, now that the world is getting back to normal, Maverick will kick the tires and light fires and we’ll all be in the theaters imagining ourselves as Top Gun heroes.
 But before you zip up your flight suit here are eleven things you might want to know about the real Top Gun school.

 1. Top Gun was the Navy Fighter Weapons School but no more.
 It’s called United States Navy Strike Fighter Tactics Instructor program (SFTI program).
 It used to be just about shooting down other fighters, dogfighting; now it’s as much about dropping bombs.

-3. There are four classes taught each year.
+2. There are four classes taught each year.
 Each class lasts nine weeks.
-In the ‘70s the course was four; in the ‘80s, five weeks.
+In the ‘70s the course was four weeks long; in the ‘80s, five weeks.

-4. Students spend eighty hours is classroom lectures.
+3. Students spend eighty hours in classroom lectures.

 4. Students make twenty-five flights.

-6. All “students” are not pilots Some of the students are Weapons Systems Officers (WSO), the person in the back seat.
+5. All “students” are not pilots.
+Some of the students are Weapons Systems Officers (WSO), the person in the back seat.
 The pilot flies the plane.
 The WSO fights the plane.
 Top Gun also trains four to six Air Intercept Controllers in each class.
 They are completely integrated into the course.
 These "AIC" students, some of whom are E-2C/D Hawkeye Naval Flight Officers, go back to their Carrier Air Wings after graduation and are given the responsibility of training all the air controllers in the art of air intercept control.